Which parenting style is characterized by high responsiveness and... | Study Prep in Pearson+

 1

-Understand the key dimensions of parenting styles: responsiveness (warmth and support) and demandingness (control and expectations).
+Understand the two key dimensions used to classify parenting styles: responsiveness (the degree of warmth and support a parent shows) and demandingness (the degree of control and expectations a parent sets).

-Identify that 'high responsiveness' means the parent is nurturing, supportive, and attentive to the child's needs and feelings.
+Identify that 'high responsiveness' means the parent is supportive, nurturing, and open to communication with their child.

-Recognize that 'high demands' means the parent sets clear rules and expectations for behavior, but unlike authoritarian parenting, does not expect blind obedience.
+Recognize that 'high demandingness' means the parent sets clear rules, enforces limits, and expects mature behavior from the child.

-Compare the four main parenting styles: Neglectful (low responsiveness, low demands), Permissive (high responsiveness, low demands), Authoritarian (low responsiveness, high demands), and Authoritative (high responsiveness, high demands).
+Match these characteristics to the parenting styles: Authoritarian (high demandingness, low responsiveness), Permissive (high responsiveness, low demandingness), Uninvolved (low responsiveness, low demandingness), and Authoritative (high responsiveness, high demandingness).

-Conclude that the parenting style characterized by both high responsiveness and high demands, with an emphasis on reasoning and open communication rather than unquestioning obedience, is Authoritative parenting.
+Conclude that the parenting style characterized by both high responsiveness and high demandingness, where parents set clear rules but remain supportive and open to dialogue, is the Authoritative parenting style.

 Watch next